galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-authentication.md

 Total:2
 ```

 The returned token list is sorted in creation date order, with the earliest creation date first.
-The description information matches the description that is provided by the user when creating a new access token from the Web UI.
+The description information matches the description that is provided by the user when creating a new access token from the Galasa Web UI.

 ### Revoking personal access tokens